Uber-Career-Prep-2023/Uber-Career-Prep-Homework-Joseph-Borodach/Assignment-3/README.md

 <img width="1252" alt="Screenshot 2023-05-22 at 09 50 34" src="https://github.com/Uber-Career-Prep-2023/Uber-Career-Prep-Homework-Joseph-Borodach/assets/95253429/be417b88-67a5-4f9b-a583-d6cdb989168e">

 # Part 2: Graph & Data Structure Selection Problems
+## Instructions
+- For each problem, identify the appropriate data structure for solving the problem.
+- For graph problems, also identify the appropriate graph algorithm.
+- State the data structure (and algorithm, if applicable) in a comment at the top of your file.
+- Then, write a function to solve the problem and write test cases to check your function.
+- When run, the file you submit should execute your function on your test cases (e.g., through a main method, if applicable in your language).
+- State the time and space complexity of your solution in a comment at the top of your file.
+- Time how long you spend on each problem.
+- You should actively work on each problem for a MAXIMUM of 40 minutes.
+Once 40 minutes has elapsed, submit whatever you have, regardless of whether you are finished.
+- Please indicate in a comment at the bottom of your file how long you spent on the problem.
+- It is important that you are honest about how long each problem took you as it will help your mentor help you!
 ## Question 4: NumberOfIslands
 - [Implementation Class](https://github.com/Uber-Career-Prep-2023/Uber-Career-Prep-Homework-Joseph-Borodach/blob/main/Assignment-3/NumberOfIslands/src/main/java/career/prep/uber/NumberOfIslands.java)
 - [Test Class](https://github.com/Uber-Career-Prep-2023/Uber-Career-Prep-Homework-Joseph-Borodach/blob/main/Assignment-3/NumberOfIslands/src/test/java/career/prep/uber/NumberOfIslandsTests.java)